Sy-edUzair/NU-GYM-MANAGMENT-SYSTEM/README.md

 - Navigate through the menu using numeric options.
 - Input data as prompted and follow the on-screen instructions.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the development of this Gym Management System, please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-- Special thanks to [contributors](CONTRIBUTORS.md) who participated in the development of this system.
+- Special thanks to contributors who participated in the development of this system.
 - Inspired by the need for efficient management in gym facilities.

 Feel free to reach out for any questions or issues.
 Enjoy managing your gym with our system!